 Many people suffer from loneliness: in particular, the elderly, the sick and the dying.
 To thrive, humans need community and companionship, and yet so often these people are left forgotten and alone.
 Loss of human connection can cause a rapid decline in a person’s physical and mental well-being and lead to detrimental outcomes.
 These can be prevented through the experience of love and human connection and relationship.

-How to Break the Cycle of Poverty—It Starts with You
+Breaking the Cycle of Poverty Starts With You

 In the book of Genesis we are taught that every person is made in God's image and endowed with inherent dignity regardless of who they are, where they are born or what they accomplish.
 In the Gospels we are challenged to see Christ in those who are hungry or thirsty, in strangers, in the naked and in the imprisoned.
 As a collective society, we are called to care for everyone around us, especially the marginalized, and to treat them with respect, compassion and justice.

 Care for populations living in extreme poverty is advanced by individual and community participation and through works of charity, the practice of virtue and the pursuit of justice in our own lives.
 We are called to be generous in sharing what we have with those in need and to promote justice through the choices we make in our families, schools and workplaces.